 So you have seen it, the Osprey Rook 50 Backpack has just enough features although a few may be missing.
 But this is a great pack with the best ventilation you can expect, and the suspension system is nicely designed.
 The price tag is below some other Osprey’s packs and if this remains so, this will be a great money/value combination.

 If you need more options in this size range, please check my page with packs in the range 35 – 55 liters.
-Check this Renn 65 pack for women, from the same Rook & Renn series.
+Check its larger cousin the Rook 65, and also this Renn 65 pack for women, from the same Rook & Renn series.
 You might want to check also my comparison text Osprey Rook & Renn vs Osprey Exos & Eja backpacks.

 Note that I am not paid by the brand or related to them in any sense.
 Please use the comment box below in the case of questions or comments.
 I wish you a nice day.